arm-on/arm-on/README.md

 ### Research 🔭

-My research is mainly focused on Natural Language Processing (NLP).
+My research was focused on Natural Language Processing (NLP) in the past.
 I designed the first intelligent Persian reverse dictionary while I was a master's student at Amirkabir University of Technology, also known as the Polytechnic University of Tehran.
-Nowadays, I am working on developing robust Persian language models at the CE department of Sharif University of Technology.
+Nowadays, I am working on developing robust ML models at the CE department of Sharif University of Technology.

 ### Contact :email: